IndraTNPTL/frontend-marvel/README.md

 ## Project Toolbox 🧰

-Here's a sneak peek at the tools we used:
+Here's a sneak peek at the tools I used:

 ```json
 "dependencies": {